-If continuum-subtracted data are needed, then one of a few different methods could be used to identify the continuum channels.
+If continuum-subtracted data are needed, one of a few different methods could be used to identify the continuum channels.

-• The first-look image cubes can be used to identify the continuum channels.
+- The first-look image cubes can be used to identify the continuum channels.
 However, be aware that the channels in the image cubes may not have a one-to-one correspondence with the channels in the measurement sets if the start or width parameters were set when creating the cubes, so appropriate conversions will need to be applied to create a list of continuum channels in the visibility data.
-On the other hand, the frequencies in the spectral cube can be used in place of the channels when performing the continuum subtraction.
+On the other hand, the frequencies in the spectral cube can be used in place of the channels when performing the continuum subtraction. - Line-free channels can potentially be identified by plotting the amplitudes versus channel for the visibility data as described by the CASA Guide First Look at Line Imaging and shown in the example below.